Guy Ballard: Deaths of Ballard and his wife

 Ballard died on 29 December 1939 and Edna Ballard died on 12 February 1971.
 A new dispensation was reputedly given so that the "ascension" could be gained (in the finer body) without taking the physical body, as Jesus had done.
 The "ascended master bodies" were reputedly already prepared for Ballard and Edna Ballard as noted in Unveiled Mysteries by Godfre Ray King (the pen name of Guy Ballard).
 It is reported that both Ballards ascended upon passing out of the physical body.
 Godfre Ray King has also reputedly given dictations through Edna Ballard (under the pen name of "Lotus Ray King").
 Given the "I AM" Activity, old occult laws have been replaced including the teaching of Theosophy that, to become a master, a person would have had to ascend upon death to the fifth level of initiation.

-Ascended Master Godfre

-It is believed by those who adhere to the Ascended Master Teachings that Guy Ballard, after his death, became the Ascended Master Godfre.

-It is asserted by these religions that the Master Godfre's previous incarnations were: